What to Do When Your Parents Don’t Support Your Goals

 When my parents started seeing my success — checks coming in the mail, my media interviews and appearances, my continuous work assignments, etc. — they stopped asking me about my new business.
 They began to understand that I got the ball in my court, and there is no need to worry about me.

 - Get them on board.
 Show them what you are learning/doing to get them on board.
-If working on your business is your goal, keep them posted on your latest projects, next steps, and upcoming milestones.
-If becoming a vegetarian is your goal, show them the veg meals you are having, and the nutritional benefits of each.
-We tend to resist what we don’t know, and when we know more about something, we start to understand that it’s not so scary.
+If running your business is your goal, keep them posted on your latest projects, next steps, and upcoming milestones.
+If becoming a travel writer is your goal, show them your travels, your assignments, pictures, etc. We tend to resist what we don’t know, and when we know more about something, we start to understand that it’s not so scary.
 When your parents learn more about your path through your actions, they’ll start to be less judgmental and negative, and become more understanding and supportive.

 - Show that you can thrive and realize your needs despite following a different path.
 The ultimate step to showing the merit of your path is when you show that you are still alive, day after day, despite doing what they thought would be immensely dangerous.
 Or better still, thrive in it.
 Being happy every day.
 Being in charge of your life, and being clear on your goals and plans.
 Achieving financial success.
 Being recognized for your work.
 Making positive change.
 Not doing anything that would make your parents worry.
 Showing that you are a wise adult who can now do well in his/her life without any intervention.